 Unfortunately, this eventually turns in to, "...I left the product updates channel because it was too noisy." and, "...I can never find what I'm looking for in Jira.."

 These quick fixes suffer from the same fundamental flaw — activity streams are not updates.
 It's like getting nationwide, hourly weather updates when all you want to know is if it's raining tomorrow morning.
 In Portland.

-These quick fixes are alluring.
-A few clicks to add some users..a new webhook endpoint... voilà!
-You've surfaced product changes to everyone that needs to know about them!
+These quick fixes are alluring and allow you to make a continuous improvement for the business that, at least on the surface, benefits everyone.
+A few clicks to add some users... a new webhook endpoint... and voilà!
+You've surfaced the details of your product changes and to everyone who needs to know.